fatihusta/intern-projects/create-an-iptables-firewall/README.md

 2- Namespaces are client1, client2, server, firewall

-3- Create veth for all namespaces for network communication.
+3- Create veth for all namespaces and your host-to-firewall for network communication.

 4- Serve sample http service inside the server namespace